roshitgit/Learnings/MongoDB/Commands/readme.txt

-Third way is to use "tsv" switch (tab -separated instead of comma separated) mongoimport -d mydb -c northwindb --type tsv --file "c:\.....locations.csv" --headerline This command works even if there are double-quotes in the data.
+Third way is to use "tsv" switch (tab -separated instead of comma separated) mongoimport -d mydb -c northwindb --type tsv --file "c:\.....locations.csv" --headerline --ignoreBlanks This command works even if there are double-quotes in the data.